Gluten Free Chicken Cobbler

 Gluten Free Chicken Cobbler is out-of-this-world!
 I’ve made it gluten free and with regular flour.
 I’ve made it with chicken or turkey.
 I’ve made it in high altitude conditions and at sea level.
 It is scrumptious no matter what way you make it.
 This tasty cobbler is filled with chicken, peas, carrots, celery, onions and leeks, then it’s seasoned with thyme and garnished with gluten free biscuits.
 My biscuits were made with several kinds of cheese, chives and garlic powder.

-When I made this recipe a few weeks ago, I went for a gluten free version which turned out thick and wonderful.
+When I originally made this recipe in the fall of 2014, I went for a gluten free version which turned out thick and wonderful.
 I made a half batch at my sister’s in Colorado over the weekend using leftover turkey and regular flour.
 The high altitude did cause the ingredients not to thicken quite as well, but it still turned out quite delicious.

 We had enough with the “half” batch to make a 9×13″ dish for the four of us, and a smaller 8×8″ dish for one of my nieces and her family.
 They really enjoyed it after they had been out hiking with small children all day.
 This stick-to-the-ribs casserole really hit the spot after a very exhausting day expending a lot of calories hiking and climbing.